 He has a BA (Hons) and a BSc from the University of Cape Town, an MSc from the London School of Economics, and an MA and Doctorate from the University of Oxford, and an AMP from INSEAD.

 Goldin has received wide recognition for his contributions to development and research, including having been knighted by the French Government and nominated Global Leader of Tomorrow by the World Economic Forum.
-He has published 22 books, including: The Economics of Sustainable Development (Cambridge University Press, 1995), Exceptional People: How Migration Shaped our World and Will Define our Future (Princeton University Press, 2011), Globalisation for Development: Meeting New Challenges (Oxford University Press, 2012), Divided Nations: Why global governance is failing and what we can do about it (Oxford University Press, 2013).
+He has published 23 books, including: The Economics of Sustainable Development (Cambridge University Press, 1995), Exceptional People: How Migration Shaped our World and Will Define our Future (Princeton University Press, 2011), Globalisation for Development: Meeting New Challenges (Oxford University Press, 2012), Divided Nations: Why global governance is failing and what we can do about it (Oxford University Press, 2013).
 The Butterfly Defect: How globalization creates systemic risks, and what to do about it (Princeton University Press, 2014), Is the planet full?
 (Oxford University Press, 2014), The Pursuit of Development: Economic Growth, Social Change and Ideas (Oxford University Press, 2016), Age of Discovery: Navigating the Storms of Our Second Renaissance (Bloomsbury, 2017), Development: A Very Short Introduction (Oxford University Press, 2018), Terra Incognita: 100 Maps to Survive the Next 100 Years (Penguin, 2020) and his most recent Rescue: From Global Crisis to a Better World (Hodder/Hachette, 2021) and his most recent Age of the City: Why our Future will be Won or Lost Together (Bloomsbury, 2022).